Senbyo/meshletmaker/README.md

 generating meshlets that result in good rendering performance, when combined with hardware manufactures best practices.
 Our objective is to make it easier for the graphics practitioner to organize a triangle mesh into high performance meshlets.

+## Paper
+Please find the paper describings the details of the different Meshlet generation strategies here: https://jcgt.org/published/0012/02/01/

+If you use the work then please cite us:
+Mark Bo Jensen, Jeppe Revall Frisvad, and J. Andreas Bærentzen, Performance Comparison of Meshlet Generation Strategies, Journal of Computer Graphics Techniques (JCGT), vol. 12, no. 2, 1-27, 2023